citp/privacy-policy-historical/s/sh/sho/short-funny-jokes.com.md

-> *The following text is extracted and transformed from the short-funny-jokes.com privacy policy that was archived on 2013-03-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130310071801id_/http%3A//short-funny-jokes.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the short-funny-jokes.com privacy policy that was archived on 2013-11-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131127090309id_/http%3A//short-funny-jokes.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy | Short Funny Jokes

 ## [Privacy Policy](http://short-funny-jokes.com/privacy-policy/ "Permanent Link to Privacy Policy")

-**Short Funny Jokes** takes your privacy seriously.
+****takes your privacy seriously.
 This privacy policy describes what personal information we collect and how we use it.

 ## Routine Information Collection